JacpFX/JacpFX/_includes/main-documentation.md

 ## JACPToolBar ##

 The <i>JACPToolbar</i> will help you to organize the buttons you’ll need for your application.
-Toolbars can be registed on any orientation of the application (NORTH, WEST, SOUTH, EAST)
+Toolbars can be registered on any orientation of the application (NORTH, WEST, SOUTH, EAST)

 All Buttons will be added within a given context, which means, the toolbar knows which button belongs to which perspective, component or workbench.
 This allows the toolbar to show and hide your buttons as needed (eg. switching to another perspective).